 A recent report from the Employee Benefit Research Institute found that just 4% of health savings account holders invested their money.
 Yikes.
 Don’t be a part of that statistic.
 Take a look into the many investment options offered by your HSA STAT!
 Because if you weren’t already investing your health savings account, that’s all about to change…

-When you investing with your health savings account, you’ll enjoy triple-tax-preferred investing with your Starship HSA—tax-free when you save, tax-free when you invest, and tax-free when you use the funds for qualified medical expenses.
+When you investing with your health savings account, you’ll enjoy triple-tax-advantaged investing with your Starship HSA—tax-free when you save, tax-free when you invest, and tax-free when you use the funds for qualified medical expenses.
 That’s even better than a traditional IRA!

 Yet with that said, investing your HSA closely resembles IRA investing — in fact, they share a lot of the same rules.
 You have a limit you can give each year but your money can earn a return without your having to worry about paying taxes until you want to take the money out of the account.